nova-algo/nova-algo/README.md

 ## ✨ Description

 [Nova Algo](https://novaalgo.xyz/) is an algorithmic trading protocol for solana.
 It brings professional-grade quant finance trading algorithms and tools to retail on Solana.
 It trades on the Drift protocol DEX.
-We employed active yield vaults where users can pool in their USDC, BONK into the vault pools, and earn real yield from our algorithmic strategies which are connected to these vaults and running 24/7 under close monitoring.
+We employed active yield vaults where users can pool in their USDC, SOL into the vault pools, and earn real yield from our algorithmic strategies which are connected to these vaults and running 24/7 under close monitoring.

 ## Inspiration
-97% of traders are not profitable, the market is so efficient that the only way you can be profitable is if you find your edge, that's why all the hedge funds and wall street employ quantitative methods so they can beat the market and they are so secretive about their alpha.
-We thought about coming up with our own edge with automation and coming up with quantitative methods to build strategies that would otherwise have been impossible to implement without automation to build out our edge and then allow retail to enjoy the profits from the institutional quantitative trading methods from our platform.
+97% of traders are not profitable due to market efficiency.
+To succeed, one must find a unique edge.
+This is why hedge funds and Wall Street firms employ secretive quantitative methods to beat the market.
+We developed our own edge through automation and quantitative strategies that would be impossible to implement manually.
+Our platform will allow retail investors to benefit from institutional-grade quantitative trading methods.

 ## What it does
 Nova Algo enables Drift Protocol based investment vaults that trade on Solana using custom made algorithmic trading strategies.